cnie0017/COSC435_FinalProj_Maze/README.md

 # COSC435_FinalProj_Maze

-make sure to include:
-List of references updated: all the sources you used, working URL, with indication for which objective numbers you use the code from the tutorial, github source
-Post-implementation objectives list (keep the one we agreed on) but have another one if needed to highlight and explain another technique you used to solve the objective differently.
-Make clear how your initial choice fell short and why your alternate initiative may be satisfactory
-Also indicate
-which browser to use to run your project which keys activate which features, mouse motion activates object, camera, hits and so on where to download your entire code
-It is your responsibility to not change the git after the deadline for a couple of week.
-(Use another branch)

 **OUR GAME: Colgate Darwin Thinking Path Maze**
 * Code can be downloaded at https://github.com/zhua0017/COSC435_FinalProj_Maze
 * Chrome browser on a localhost was predominantly used to run this project